2 Effecting Global Change

 - Ethics are guides that help you place your actions within a framework.
 Interrupting class prevents others’ learning.

-More examples of these three concepts are shown in Table 2.1 Norms can change from culture to culture, or with time.
+More examples of these three concepts are shown in Table 2.1.
+Norms can change from culture to culture, or with time.
 Morals are likewise often based in religious or cultural systems that can differ or come into conflict.
 Ethics hopes to help people make good decisions regardless of their time, place, or background.
 Ethics also helps people with different moral systems agree on common best practices and decisions.
-Additionally, there can be norms or ethics that exist without a particular moral attachment; like beards in the BYU dress and grooming standards.
+Additionally, there can be norms or ethics that exist without a particular moral attachment, like beards in the BYU dress and grooming standards.

 Often these three concepts lead to the same choices.
 But there may be times when they are in conflict.